sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/compare/index.md

 ### Understanding Significant Changes

 In the results table, you'll see a list of all metrics with their corresponding scores.

 If a score is below 0.05, it indicates a statistically significant difference between the baseline and the current data.
+By default we test if the current data is greater than the baseline.
+You can change that using `--compare.alternative`.
+You can test if it's smaller or if there are any difference between the two ('two-sided').

-This means that the changes observed in the metric are likely not due to chance.
+If the score is below 0.05, it means that the changes observed in the metric are likely not due to chance.

 ### What does 'No Test Conducted' Mean?